TsitsTaras/Nasa/README.md

 ## DEMO

-Navigate to `https://strong-alfajores-f96639.netlify.app` to see preview
+Navigate to this [link](https://strong-alfajores-f96639.netlify.app) to see preview

 ## Development server